ajtrowell/TimestampedPaths.jl/readme.md

 ## Core ideas

-- **Config** – describes how paths are generated (root directory, timestamp format, optional intermediate folder template, file extension, suffixes, etc.).
-Configs are now mutable so you can adjust settings like the intermediate folder template without rebuilding state.
+- **Config** – describes how paths are generated (root directory, timestamp format, optional intermediate folder template, file extension, suffixes, etc.) and owns a mutable indexing state accessible as `config.state`.
-- **IndexState** – tracks the current index for a particular day and keeps multiple processes in sync by scanning the filesystem on demand.
+- **IndexState** – still available when you need additional independent state objects (for example, a bespoke synchronization strategy), but most code can rely on the state that ships with each `Config`.
-- **Helper functions** – `current_collection_path`, `ensure_collection_path!`, `get_file_path`, and `create_next_output_directory!` handle the repetitive pieces of path management.
+- **Helper functions** – `current_collection_path`, `ensure_collection_path!`, `get_file_path`, and `create_next_output_directory!` handle the repetitive pieces of path management. `PathGenerator` wraps a `Config` and exposes a callable that yields fresh paths on demand.

 To keep the derived state in sync when you tweak the intermediate template, use `set_intermediate_template!`.